Last fact-checked: 14 February 2020

 Find quality-checked cosmetic surgeons for laser skin resurfacing in Mexico.
 This is still one of the newest of the skin resurfacing treatments, although lasers have been in medical use for decades.
-In common with other techniques to resurface and condition the skin, the treatment is designed to enhance your appearance by removing dead skin cells, and stimulate the growth of newer skin to give you a fresher, younger appearance.
+In common with other techniques to resurface and condition the skin, the treatment enhances your appearance by removing dead skin cells and stimulating the growth of newer ones to give you a fresher, younger-looking appearance.

-We can help you find suitably experienced cosmetic surgeons and reliable clinics throughout Mexico who offer laser skin resurfacing (sometimes called laser skin rejuvenation) at prices around 50% lower than in the United States.
+We can help you find suitably experienced cosmetic surgeons and reliable clinics throughout Mexico who offer laser skin resurfacing (sometimes called laser skin rejuvenation) at prices at least 50% lower than in the United States.

-Mexico is one of the most popular countries in the world for medical tourists, and while a great deal of them come from the United States and Canada, there are also more coming from across the world, particularly Europe.
+Mexico is one of the most popular countries in the world for medical tourists, and while a great deal of them come from the United States and Canada, a growing number are starting to fly in from other parts of the world, particularly Europe.

-Like many other medical tourist destination, Mexico has some incredible, state-of-the-art facilities which offer the finest quality treatments and standards of care to rival the best anywhere.
-With the growth in medical tourism, there is also the infrastructure to match, and, of course, a choice of locations to suit most tastes – whether it’s the white, sandy beaches of Cancun, the arty Puerto Vallarta or the frenetic Mexico City.
+Like many other medical tourism destinations, Mexico has some incredible, state-of-the-art facilities which offer the finest quality treatments and standards of care to rival the best anywhere.
+With the growth of the country’s medical (and traditional) tourism industry, infrastructure has simultaneously improved, while visitors have a wide choice of locations to choose from—whether it’s the white, sandy beaches of Cancun, the arty scene in Puerto Vallarta or the exciting pace of Mexico City.

-We wouldn’t say that everywhere in Mexico offers the same facilities and standards you would expect at home, which is why you should always do some research yourself.
-Knowledge is, as they say, power – and knowing a little about the treatment – the pros; the cons; the expected results etc. can go a long way to helping you achieve your goals.
-Knowing what to ask is part of the process to determining whether it’s right for you.
+Not everywhere in Mexico offers the same facilities and standards you would expect at home, which is why you should always do some research yourself.
+Knowledge is, as they say, power—and knowing about your upcoming treatment—the pros; the cons; the expected results, etc., can go a long way to helping you achieve your goals.
+Knowing what to ask is part of the process of determining whether it’s right for you.

-Laser skin resurfacing is considered to be a surgical procedure – there is a certain amount of downtime, and like all surgical procedures, it carries a risk.
-People vary in their body’s reactions, how quickly they heal and their anatomy – so outcomes are never entirely predictable.
+As laser skin resurfacing is considered to be a surgical procedure, there is a certain amount of downtime, and like all surgical procedures, it carries a risk.
+People vary in their body’s reactions, how quickly they heal and their anatomy, so outcomes are never entirely predictable.
 You can limit your risks by ensuring your laser skin resurfacing is performed by a qualified and experienced surgeon.